-Training plan requirements for nonapprentices/trainees
+Training Plan requirements for nonapprentices/trainees

-You can give non-apprentice/trainee students their training plan as one document or in multiple documents.
-You can give the same training plan information to a cohort of students who are doing the same training in the same way, or you can customise it for an individual student.
+For non-apprentice/trainee students, you can provide them their Training Plan as one document or in multiple documents.
+You can give the same Training Plan information to a cohort of students who are doing the same training in the same way, or you can customise it for an individual.
 It must be kept up to date.

-Non-apprentice/trainee students don't need to sign their training plan.
-However, you must have a business process to show how you approved the training plan information and made it available to the student.
+Non-apprentice/trainee students don't need to sign their Training Plan.
+However, you must have a business process to show how you approved the Training Plan information and made it available to the student.

-Training plan requirements for apprentices and trainees
+Training Plan requirements for apprentices and trainees

-Apprentices and trainees must have a personalised training plan that's developed with and signed by the employer, a school representative if it's a School-Based Apprenticeship/Traineeship, the student and you.
+Apprentices and trainees must have a personalised Training Plan that's developed with and signed by the employer (and a school representative if it's a School-Based Apprenticeship/Traineeship), the student and you.

-The training plan needs to reflect the workplace arrangements.
+The Training Plan needs to reflect the workplace arrangements.
 It must be kept up to date.
-You must agree any updates to the training plan with the apprentice or trainee and their employer, and you must give them both a copy of the updated version.
+Training Plan updates must be agreed with the apprentice or trainee and their employer, and you must give them both a copy of the updated version.